 This article was posted on Friday, September 30th, 2005 at 9:21 pm and is filed under Countries & Cultures, English, English Nursery Rhymes, History of Nursery Rhymes, History of Nursery Rhymes, Languages, Mother Goose, Nursery Rhymes, The History of Mother Goose, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Who was Mother Goose?”

 Leave a Reply